canjs/canjs/guides/more-on-components.md

 - - -

-Now that we know how to create a basic can.Component, let's look at making the Component a bit more usable.
+Now that we know how to create a basic can.Component, let's look at making the them a bit more usable.
 Let's build out the can.Component's template.

 ## Stache Templates
 As mentioned previously, we're using Stache templates in